gonagutor/dndmin/README.md

     - charSelector.dart                     //  - Contains the character selection view.
 Can go to MainMenu or to LoginScreen
     - loginScreen.dart                      //  - Does login logistics and handles the results, if the pwd & username is correct it redirects you to the character selection
     - mainMenu.dart                         //  - This is the main menu of the app, shows last events and is the base on the app tree
-    - personajeMenu.dart                    //  - Contains and lets you edit (Not implemented yet) all the character information: Stats, Life info & Hability Stats
+    - charMenu.dart                    //  - Contains and lets you edit (Not implemented yet) all the character information: Stats, Life info & Hability Stats
     - swipeUpMenu.dart                      //  - This menu is shown when you swipe up in the Bottom Bar of the app.
 Contains more in depth character edits & let's you throw dices from anywhere in the app.
   -/ui                                      // This folder contains individual folders with individual UI elements of the screens by the same name
     -/animatedWidgets                       //  - This folder contains widgets in other folders inside /ui but animated